+In practice, the collection of rearrangement indices are set up at the beginning by a specific function.
+The whole collection of {\sc MatLab} functions that implement the EM algorithm on a general DAG will be made available as supplementary material.
+With some expertise, the models described in this paper could also be fitted with the LG-Syntax module described by \cite{VerMag:08}

-To start the algorithm, an initial E-step is performed by assuming the the posterior probabilities $\pi_{\bl h \mid\bl j}(i)$ are uniform, except for a small random perturbation.
+To start the algorithm, an initial E-step is performed by assuming that the posterior probabilities $\pi_{\bl h \mid\bl j}(i)$ are uniform, except for a small random perturbation.
 In the initial M-step a one-step ahead logistic model is fitted and estimates are adjusted to smooth possibly large absolute values.
 In this way an initial estimate of the latent distribution is obtained.
-With some expertise, the models described in this paper could also be fitted with the LG-Syntax module described by \cite{VerMag:08}

-The methodology described by \cite{BarFor:06}, section 3.3, was used to compute standard errors of the parameter estimates from the estimate of the expected information matrix.
-The idea is to collect all parameters into the vector $\b\beta$, to compute the score vector of the log-likelihood for the observed distribution by the chain rule and the information matrix as follows
+The methodology described by \cite{BarFor:06}, section 3.3, is used to compute standard errors of the parameter estimates from the estimate of the expected information matrix.
+The idea is to collect all parameters into the vector $\b\beta$ and to compute the expected information matrix by the chain rule as follows

 where $\b\gamma$ is the vector of log-linear parameters for the saturated log-linear model of the observed distribution, $\b\theta$ is the vector of log-linear parameters for the latent distribution and $\b F$ is the expected information matrix.
-The extension of this procedure to a general DAG model is a rather complex task which is handled by specific routines which exploit the rearrangement indices mentioned above.
+The implementation of this procedure for a general DAG model is a rather complex task which can be handled, again, by a specific routines which exploit the rearrangement indices mentioned above.